bgschiller/pixyll/_posts/2023-09-18-changesets-vs-semantic-release.md

 tags: [javascript, monorepo, versions, open-source]
 ---

-`semantic-release` and `changesets` are different ways to solve the same problem: how to track changes since each release, and correctly update the version number.
-In the last few months, I've worked with projects using each and have come to strongly prefer changesets.
+`semantic-release` and `changesets` are different ways to solve the same problem: how to maintain a log of the changes in each release and correctly update the version number when performing a release.
+In the last few months, I've worked with projects using each tool and have come to strongly prefer changesets.

 ## Where they keep state